Southbury, Connecticut: IBM Southbury

 The largest corporate complex in Southbury is that of IBM.
 IBM located its facilities between Kettletown Road and Bullet Hill Road, up a hill from Main Street on a 230 acre site.
 Access to the site is restricted to authorized personnel only.
 Its original design and construction allowed for 1100000 sqft of office space, intended for 2,500 people (later increased as around-the-clock operations began).
 It also had 250000 sqft of "raised floor" data center space, originally designed for large-scale water-cooled mainframe operations.
 It is an "off the grid" facility, with its power plant taking advantage of jet turbine technology to generate power for the entire site.
 In 2006, this power plant was replaced with a larger one as power demands increased.
 IBM Southbury was originally designed to be one of IBM's new corporate headquarters buildings, as IBM's "North Castle" facility in Armonk became outdated.
 It was never used for this purpose and has been primarily used as an IBM Global Services facility.
 There are four buildings, labeled A, B, C, and Central Services.
 Due to decreasing demand for office space, buildings A and C are currently shut down.
+It was announced in December 2023 that IBM would be closing the complex on January 26, 2024, with the jobs currently located there moving to other locations.